damianhakert/damianhakert.github.io/source/handbook/hiring/index.md

 1. This person from People Operations makes the contract based on the details found in the Workable platform, and uses reply-all to gather any missing pieces of information, and to confirm with a reply-to-all when the contract is sent.
 Note: the number of proposed stock options must always be mentioned specifically, even when it is 0.
+People Ops must follow-up with the person who requested the contract to make sure that this point is addressed.
 1. This same person from People Operations files the signed contract in the appropriate place, and **starts the [onboarding** issue](https://about.gitlab.com/handbook/general-onboarding/).

 Note for People Operations: the type of contract required (employee or contractor; BV or Inc) is clarified by the guideline on the